-This section will provide important information on the the support available while you are on placement.
+This section will provide important information on the support available while you are on placement.

-In some cases if your placement is unpaid and you will be working for a government service in the UK (e.g. the prison service or a local authority), then it may be possible for you to still receive the full maintenance loan.
+In some cases if your placement is unpaid and you will be working for a government service in the UK (e.g. the prison service or a local authority), then it may be possible for you to still receive the full maintenance loan (and grant if you’re eligible).
 Please check your eligibility with Student Finance England.

 Social Work, NHS and PGCE students on placement receive the same financial support as they do while attending University.

 If you will be travelling abroad for your placement the support you can apply for depends on whether you will be working or studying.